xtream1101/devscript/docs/guides/search.md

 - `is:mine` - Show only your snippets
 - `is:fork` - Show only forked snippets
 - `is:favorite` - Show only favorited snippets
+- `is:command` - Show only snippets with a command name set

 Examples: